 If applying for an internship in the Senator’s Washington, D.C. office:

 • You will need to meet a minimum time commitment to be considered.
-During the 6-week summer session, internships are generally full time, from 9:00 AM – 5:00 PM, Monday – Friday, unless you have been approved for an accommodation.
+In the fall and spring, you must be able to commit to interning for a minimum of 24 hours per week for the duration of the session.
+(During the 6-week summer session, internships are generally full time, from 9:00 AM – 5:00 PM, Monday – Friday, unless you have been approved for an accommodation.)

-• Duties might include: answering constituent phone calls and providing callers with assistance; processing constituent correspondence; attending hearings/briefings and drafting summaries; conducting research and producing written materials for legislative aides; assisting the Senator’s communications team in drafting press materials; leading tours of the historic U.S. Capitol Building; and performing a host of other tasks, large and small, that help the Senator achieve his Constitutional obligations.
+• Duties might include: answering constituent phone calls and providing callers with assistance; processing constituent correspondence; attending hearings/briefings and drafting summaries; conducting research and producing written materials for legislative aides; leading tours of the historic U.S. Capitol Building; and performing a host of other tasks, large and small, that help the Senator achieve his Constitutional obligations.

 If applying for an internship in one of the Senator’s Virginia offices:

 • You will need to meet a minimum time commitment to be considered.
-During the 10-week summer session, you must be able to commit to interning for a minimum of 24 hours per week.
+In the fall and spring, you must be able to commit to interning for a minimum of 12 hours per week for the duration of the session.
+(During the 10-week summer session, you must be able to commit to interning for a minimum of 24 hours per week.)

 • Duties might include: answering constituent phone calls and providing callers with assistance; processing constituent requests for assistance; helping staff develop regional outreach calendars; attending community outreach events; preparing congressional inquiries; supporting the congratulatory letter operation; front office duties; basic office administration; and performing a host of other tasks, large and small, that help the Senator achieve his Constitutional obligations.

-Summer interns that meet the minimum time commitment for an internship in either the D.C. or a state office will receive an $800 pre-tax stipend.
+Fall interns that meet the minimum time commitment for an internship in either the D.C. or a state office will receive pre-tax stipend as detailed below.

 Application Deadlines